 - “Plant a tree for every purchase” differentiates your product and lifts perceived value without discounting.

-- The model flexes to fit you: per purchase, per sale, per product, or per campaign.
+- The model flexes to fit you: per purchase, per sale, per product, per order, or per campaign.
+The mechanic is the same, only the trigger changes.

 - Real brands run it at scale.
 Philips Monitors has grown a forest of 89,420 trees by gifting a tree with every green monitor.